Rewild Teen Homeschool Program

 Ancestral skills are all the elements of culture that help people live in the long run.
 In contrast to survival, no one living in an ancestral context is in need of rescue, nor are they just “surviving.”
 Humans who use ancestral technology are often highly adapted to their ecosystem.
 They live in relative comfort and are not suffering.
 Ancestral technologies are generally the tools and culture one can create from the land where they live, indefinitely.

 One of the most important skills is improvisation: being able to use the materials available in any environment, whether “natural” or “synthetic,” to create what you need.
 We often refer to modern technology as “transition” technology, knowing that while it is available today, in the near future it may not be.
 Improvisation allows us to blend ancestral technologies with modern technologies.
 Boulder Outdoor Survival School defines bushcraft as “the skillset used to live in the wilderness using traditional and improvised tools and available natural materials.”
 Bushcraft differs from “survival” in terms of the context.
 While survival is about living long enough to be rescued, bushcraft is about choosing to live in the wilderness for as long as your skills can sustain you.

-Wednesdays are spent “at the homestead.”
-We will meet at the MudHut and utilize this urban permaculture homestead, as well as our nursery and greenhouse just across the way at Green Anchors.
-This day will be spent learning about plants: how to identify them, grow them, and understand their uses, from edible wild and domestic foods, to plant medicine and fiber arts.
+While most of our days will be spent “in the bush,” we will also spend some of our days “at the homestead.”
+We will meet at the MudHut or Green Anchors and utilize this urban permaculture homestead, as well as our library, archery range, nursery, and greenhouse just across the way.
+These days will be spent learning about plants: how to identify them, grow them, and understand their uses, from edible wild and domestic foods, to plant medicine and fiber arts.
 Knowing how to identify and use plants is not enough to become resilient.
 We must also learn how they grow and how to tend to them in a regenerative way.

 Plant Food and Medicine